lcherone/cloud-developer/README.md

 Cloud Developer (PHP)
 =======

-This fun little weekend project is a "Code" CMS!

-Code your project or system directly through the CMS, inception style!
+A CMS for coders, build your system directly through the CMS, inception style!

 :: Installing ::
 ---